New Ways Ministry: History

 as well as the widowed, adolescents, the divorced, and those having sexual relations outside of marriage, stating: " ...we pledge our willingness to help you ...to try to find new ways to communicate the truth of Christ because we believe it will make you free."
 These sentiments inspired the pastoral efforts by the co-founders to build bridges between differing constituencies in Catholicism.

-In 1975, Nugent left the Archdiocese and joined the staff of the Quixote Center in Maryland.
-In 1977, he joined the Salvatorians, that same year he founded New Ways Ministry with Gramick.
+In 1977, Nugent founded New Ways Ministry with Gramick.
 "We knew it was risky," he told the St. Petersburg Times in 1999, "because Catholics weren't talking and writing about sexuality."

 Nugent served as a consultant for the U.S. Conference of Catholic Bishops on its 1997 pastoral document on homosexuality, "Always Our Children."

 Mission and work

 New Ways Ministry advocates for acceptance of LGBT people among Catholics and among the general population.
 In the belief that homophobia and transphobia stem from a lack of understanding, New Ways Ministry focuses on educating families, churches, and communities through dialogue, publications and research, and educational programming.
 Publications have included responses to Vatican Instructions, "Homosexuality: A Positive Catholic Perspective" and "Marriage Equality: A Positive Catholic Approach," and symposia on the issue of homosexuality in the Catholic church have hosted speakers including Bishop Thomas Gumbleton of the Archdiocese of Detroit and Bishop Matthew Clark of the Diocese of Rochester.
 They also organize Catholics nationally in support of marriage equality initiatives.